 The main encoder inputs can be configured for quadrature (default) or pulse and direction inputs.
 This configuration is set through the CE command.
-The encoder connections are found on the 15 pin HD D-sub Encoder connectors and are labeled MA+, MA-, MB+, MB-.
-The '-' (negative) inputs are the differential inputs to the encoder inputs; if the encoder is a single ended 5V encoder, then the negative input should be left floating (except for the DMC-31000; see A5 - DMC-31000 for details).
-If the encoder is a single ended and outputs a 0-12V signal then the negative input should be tied to the 5V line on the DMC-30000.
+The encoder connections are found on the HD D-sub Encoder connectors and are labeled MA+, MA-, MB+, MB-.
+The '-' (negative) inputs are the differential inputs to the encoder inputs; if the encoder is a single ended 5V encoder, then the negative input should be left floating.
+If the encoder is a single ended and outputs a 0-12V signal then the negative input should be tied to the 5V line on the DMC-41x3.